 It seems impossible that cordless vacuums could deliver the same high-quality suction and floor-cleaning abilities as their corded counterparts.
-But based on third-party testing and user reviews, the Dyson Cyclone V10 Absolute (currently $515.95, $184 off) can do exactly that.
+But based on third-party testing and user reviews, the Dyson Cyclone V10 Absolute can do exactly that.

 In Dyson's lineup of cordless vacuums, the V10 Absolute stands atop the rest.
 It offers the best suction, the longest battery life and the most flexibility in cleaning your home.
 And when the vacuum is in its Max Suction mode, the company claims that the device can suck up to 25 percent more dust from carpets than competitors can.

-But is the Dyson V10 Absolute for you?
+But is the Dyson V10 Absolute for you, or should you go for another of the best vacuum cleaners?
 Here's a rundown.

 Dyson V10 Price and Availability

 At a suggested retail price of $699, the Cyclone V10 Absolute is expensive.
 But it's currently on sale Amazon.
 There are cheaper alternatives, like the Dyson V8 Absolute ($499 MSRP, $344.99 on Amazon).
 You'll get much of the same functionality for a fraction of the price, but you'll need to live with less suction and shorter battery life.

 There are other Cyclone V10s from Dyson, including the Cyclone V10 Motorhead ($352) and Cyclone V10 Animal ($448.90).
 They generally sell for lower prices, but they lack some features you'll find in the Absolute.

 The Dyson Cyclone V10 Absolute is a cordless vacuum that comes with the company's cyclone technology to improve suction.
 In fact, with the Dyson V10's support for 14 concentric cyclones, this vacuum offers the best suction of any Dyson Cyclone available.